 Health Fitness Instructor and Exercise Test Technologist

 The American College of Sports Medicine, the premier organization for health/fitness professionals and clinicians, offers the Health/Fitness Instructor and Exercise Test Technologist certifications at sanctioned test locations throughout the Pacific Northwest.
 The certification exams include written and practical components that emphasize the application of knowledge and hands-on skills typically acquired in an undergraduate exercise science or kinesiology program.

 Licensed Professional Counselor or Licensed Clinical Professional Counselor

 Counseling programs in the graduate program in Health and Human Development lead to the opportunity to become licensed in Montana as a Licensed Professional Counselor (LPC) or Licensed Clinical Professional Counselor (LCPC).
 Following completion of a master's degree, the student must complete a minimum of 1500 hours of supervised counseling practice prior to sitting for and passing the LPC examination.

 Upon completion of all Didactic Program in Dietetics classes in the dietetics option of the food and nutrition major with a C or better, students are given a verification statement that allows them to apply to a national post-baccalaureate supervised professional experience or internship.
-Upon its completion, the student may sit for the RD examination given by the Commission on Dietetic Registration, the credentialing agency for The Academy of Nutrition and Dietetics.
-The RD status enables a person to become licensed in Montana as a Licensed Nutritionist by the Board of Medical Examiners.
+Upon its completion, the student may sit for the RDN examination given by the Commission on Dietetic Registration, the credentialing agency for The Academy of Nutrition and Dietetics.
+The RDN status enables a person to become licensed in Montana as a Licensed Nutritionist by the Board of Medical Examiners.

 Course Requirements and Curricula for Majors